 Oeshiki Festival | Photo by iStock.com/aluxum

-The highlight of the Oeshiki Festival — a Buddhist festival commemorating the anniversary of the death of Nichiren — is the mando (10,000 light) rite in which about 3,000 people carry sacred lanterns, decorated with cherry blossoms, along a route towards Ikegami Honmonji Temple.
-The spectacular procession will start from around 6:30 p.m. and go on till midnight around the temple and Ikegami Station.
+The highlight of the Oeshiki Festival — a Buddhist festival commemorating the anniversary of the death of Nichiren — is the mando (10,000 light) rite.
+About 3,000 people carry sacred lanterns, decorated with cherry blossoms, along a route towards Ikegami Honmonji Temple.
+The spectacular procession starts from around 6:30 p.m. and goes on till midnight around the temple and Ikegami Station.

 2. Kawagoe Festival